 All parts of pumpkin contain fiber that helps digestion.
-Even with all these benefits, pumpkin can be bad for rabbits if the right precautions are not taken.
-Therefore, pumpkin should be fed as an occasional treat for rabbits.
+Even with all these benefits, pumpkins can be bad for rabbits if the right precautions are not taken.
+Therefore, pumpkins should be fed as an occasional treat for rabbits.

 Types Of Pumpkins Good To Feed Rabbits

 There are more than 30 varieties of pumpkins out there.
 Some of the common types are

 - Jumbo Pumpkins: Atlantic Giant, Big Moon, Big Max, etc.

 - Blue-Green Pumpkins: Blue Lakota, Jarrahdake, Kakai, etc.

 - White Pumpkins: Casper, Lumina, White pie, Crystal star, etc.

 - Red-Orange Pumpkins: Cinderella, Lakota, blaze, etc.

 - Mini Pumpkins: Baby Bear, Orange, Munchkin, etc.